-We are a growing global network of diaspora changemakers committed to the sustainable development of the North and East of Sri Lanka.
-We are committed to helping shift diaspora engagement from charity to sustainability, from aid to economic development,
+We are a growing global network of diaspora changemakers committed to the sustainable development of the traditional Tamil homelands in Sri Lanka.
+We are committed to helping shift diaspora engagement from charity to sustainability, from aid to economic development, and from sending remittance to building a knowledge economy instead.

 Our core team is comprised of the following dedicated individuals, all of whom serve in a volunteer capacity.

-We are also grateful for the contributions made by our former volunteers: Aarthi Achuthappa, Amarnath Amarasingam, Fenella Amarasinghe, Haran Aruliah, Don Embuldeniya, Dharsha Jegatheeswaran, Thursica Kovinthan, Rajanthi Manivannan, Yohani Mendis, Aranee Murugananthan, Ahila Poologaindran, Suruthi Ragulan, Anupama Ranawana, Yamuna Samuel, Sashi Selvendran, Vithya Shanthasoruban, Anita Sivabalan, Gobhi Theivendran, Matangi Thillai, Kirthika Umasuthan, Ashwin Vadivelu, Melinda Yogendran, and others who wished to remain anonymous.
+We are also grateful for the contributions made by our former volunteers: Aarthi Achuthappa, Amarnath Amarasingam, Haran Aruliah, Don Embuldeniya, Dharsha Jegatheeswaran, Thursica Kovinthan, Rajanthi Manivannan, Yohani Mendis, Aranee Murugananthan, Ahila Poologaindran, Suruthi Ragulan, Anupama Ranawana, Yamuna Samuel, Sashi Selvendran, Vithya Shanthasoruban, Anita Sivabalan, Gobhi Theivendran, Matangi Thillai, Kirthika Umasuthan, Thuva Vanniyasingam, and others who wish to remain anonymous.

 Annual Gala Co-Chairs